ScheWann/ChromPolymerDB/Frontend/public/tutorial.md

 ### 2D interaction pattern comparision

 By clicking the + on the right of the data query bar.
-Users can select other cell samples to do the FoldRec interactions comparision.
+Users can Add Heatmap comparision to select other cell samples to do the FoldRec interactions comparision.

 ![large-pro](./tutorial_images/FoldRec_comparision_data_query.png)